 - 1. Familiarize yourself with the Known Issues for this release. - 2.
 See the Before You Install or Upgrade section.
-If you have not done so already, upgrade your system to the 8.7.0 or later release. - 3.
-Download version 109 of the Microsoft: Azure PowerPack from the Customer Portal to a local computer. - Go to the PowerPack Manager page (System > Manage > PowerPacks).
+If you have not done so already, upgrade your system to the 10.2.0 or later release. - 3.
+Download the Microsoft: Azure version 116 PowerPack from the Support Site to a local computer. - 4.
+Go to the PowerPack Manager page (System > Manage > PowerPacks).
 Click the [Actions] menu and choose Import PowerPack.
-When prompted, import version 109 of the Microsoft: Azure PowerPack. - 5.
-After importing the PowerPack, you will be prompted to install the PowerPack.
-Click the [Install] button to install the PowerPack. - 6.
+When prompted, import Microsoft: Azure version 116. - 5.
+Click the [Install] button.
+For details on installing PowerPacks, see the chapter on Installing a PowerPack in the PowerPacks manual.

 See the manual Monitoring Microsoft Azure for instructions on using the new PowerPack.